Annual Assessment (Academic)

 • Program directors coordinate the assessment of identified courses aligned to the program learning outcome(s) (PLOs), providing faculty support in conducting the assessment and analyzing the data collected.

-• Department chairs and unit coordinators will continuously monitor activities and record results as activities are completed in the A-PART and in the college-wide operational plan in December and March.
+• Department chairs and unit coordinators will continuously monitor activities and record results as activities are completed in the A-PART and in the college-wide operational plan in January.

 May - June